Tuomo Ruutu: Coaching career

 Ruutu was hired as an assistant coach with the Florida Panthers on June 29, 2021.
+He was part of the coaching staff when the Panthers won the Stanley Cup in the 2023-2024 and 2024-2025 NHL seasons.
 Prior to his hiring with Florida, Ruutu had spent two years as Assistant Director of Player Development with the New York Rangers.